Chuks736/tic_tac_toe/README.md

 # tic_tac_toe
-this is a tic tac toe game
+this is a tic tac toe game between a user and the computer